Getting to Langkawi

 Travel by air:

 Flying into the Langkawi international airport (IATA airport code: LGK) at Padang Matsirat, is the most convenient way to get into the island.
 Located about twenty minutes drive from Pantai Cenang, on the south western part of Langkawi, the airport has frequent domestic flights from Kuala Lumpur and Penang along with international flights from Singapore and Thailand.
-Budget friendly airlines such as the Malaysian Airlines, Scoot, Air Asia, Malindo Air and China Southern, offer services to and from the Langkawi International airport.
+Budget friendly airlines such as Malaysian Airlines, TUI Airways, Scoot, Air Asia, Malindo Air and China Southern, offer services to and from the Langkawi International airport.

 Travel by water: